 Compared to UHMWPE, HMWPE has approximately 10% of the impact strength and only 25% of its abrasion resistance.
 HMWPE has a slightly better price point than UHMWPE and may be used where impact and abrasion are not a primary concern.

-Compared to UHMWPE, HDPE has approximately 6% of the impact strength and only 25% of its abrasion resistance.
-HDPE has the highest tensile strength of both UHMWPE and HMWPE and is the hardest material of the three.
+HDPE has approximately 6% of the impact strength and only 25% of its abrasion resistance of UHMWPE.
+HDPE has a higher tensile strength and is the hardest material of the two.
 Typically, it is an extruded sheet product which can have a glossy or embossed finish.

 Polypropylene offers a good balance of thermal, chemical and electrical properties with moderate strength.
 Copolymers offer better impact resistance, while Homopolymers are stiffer and have higher operating temperatures.
 Abrasion resistance is poor.

 Excellent strength to weight ratio, chemical and flame resistance, make unplasticised PVC the material of choice for a wide range of applications.
 Offering low cost, rigid and durable, solvent cementable with excellent electrical insulation makes this a very versatile material.

 TECANYL PPE exhibits unusually low moisture absorption because of its inherent composition.
 Good electrical insulating properties are achieved over a wide range of humidity and temperature conditions.
 Chemical attack from water, most salt solutions, acids and bases is also minimal.

 An elastomeric material of exceptional physical properties such as, toughness, flexibility and resistance to abrasion, temperature, puncture and tearing.
 Grades from shore hardness 50A to 75D.
 PU combines the toughness of metal with the elasticity of rubber.
 PU can be custom cast, enabling it to be cost effective for small to medium production runs.